svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 really know how to port that code over to an embedded platform.
 Maybe parser generators specifically for embedded platforms should be a thing?
-These should generate code with an absolute minimal set of dependencies and they could even require the user of them to implemnet a small interfacing layer that provides the functionality needed in terms of the operations available in the HAL used.
+These should generate code with an absolute minimal set of dependencies and they could even require the user of them to implement a small interfacing layer that provides the functionality needed in terms of the operations available in the HAL used.
 Such generated parser should also use as little memory as possible and maybe be ok